NethServer/docs/administrator-manual/en/accounts.rst

 .. _ad-dedicated-service-account:

-Some additional modules, like Nextcloud, WebTop, Roundcube, SOGo, Ejabberd require read-only access to AD LDAP services.
+.. warning::    Some additional modules, like *Nextcloud*, *WebTop*, *Roundcube*, *Ejabberd*
+                require read-only access to AD LDAP services.
 To be fully operational they require an additional account to perform simple LDAP binds.

                 Create a **dedicated user account** in AD, and set a complex *non-expiring* password for it.

 Once |product| has successfuly joined AD, specify the **dedicated user account** credentials in :guilabel:`Accounts provider > Read-only bind credentials`.